thomasWeise/aitoa/book/structure/instance/README.md

 \text.block{definition}{instance}{A concrete instantiation of all information that are relevant from the perspective of solving an optimization problems is called a *problem instance*&nbsp;$\instance$.}

+The problem instance is the input of the optimization algorithms.
 A problem instance is related to an optimization problem in the same way an object/instance is related to its `class` in an object-oriented programming language like Java or a `struct` in&nbsp;C.
 The `class` defines which member variables exists and what their valid ranges are.
 An instance of the class is a piece of memory which holds concrete values for each member variable.